roblox-model/scrobbler/README.md

-# Scrobbler 🎶
+# Scrobbler

-Scrobbler is a tool that repeatedly scrobbles tracks from any album to your OpenScrobbler and Last.fm account, this tool was made for boosting stats or faking play history, all you need is an API key from Last.fm and a valid OpenScrobbler session ID
+**Scrobbler** is a tool that repeatedly scrobbles tracks from any album to your OpenScrobbler and Last.fm account, this tool was made for **boosting stats or faking play history**, all you need is an API key from Last.fm and a valid OpenScrobbler session ID

-## Requirements ⚙️
+## Requirements

 - Node.js v21.6.1 or higher
 - npm (or another package manager like Yarn or pnpm)